qlik-oss/gopherciser/generatedocs/data/actions/select/description.md

 Select random values in an object.

-See [Limitations](README.md#limitations) section in the README.md file for limitations related to this action
+See the [Limitations](README.md#limitations) section in the README.md file for limitations related to this action.